-I came to Clemson after two years in the Gifford Lab for Ecology, Evolution, and Physiology at the University of Arkansas- Little Rock (now relocated to the University of Central Arkansas).
-Before turning my attention to more morphology-oriented questions, my research focused on thermal acclimation responses of metabolism and swimming performance in the Ouachita dusky salamander, Desmognathus brimleyorum (Family: Plethodontidae).
+I completed my Ph.D. at Clemson University in the Evolutionary Morphology and Biomechanics Laboratory of Dr. Richard W. Blob.
+My dissertation focused on identifying biomechanical drivers of morphological change in limb bones associated with secondary aquatic transitions.
+Prior to joining the Blob lab, I spent two years in the Gifford Lab for Ecology, Evolution, and Physiology at the University of Arkansas- Little Rock (now relocated to the University of Central Arkansas).
+My research in the Gifford Lab focused on thermal acclimation responses of metabolism and swimming performance in the Ouachita dusky salamander, Desmognathus brimleyorum (Family: Plethodontidae).

 Outside of academia, I enjoy spending my days with my husband and sons.
 My hobbies include hiking, herping, gardening, canoeing, baking, making wine, and fellowship with good friends.